 - Implementing in business processes

 The basic premise of accessing this data must be that it has to be different from the already available digital data.
 The second option – aggregating external web data can have much more impact without heavy investment in resources.
-There is a high probability that, for your vertical there would be vast amount of publicly available data on the web.
+There is a high probability that, for your vertical, there would be a vast amount of publicly available data on the web.
 For example, a competitive analysis can be done by getting data from competitor’s website, compliance and monitoring via partners’ and resellers’ website, opinion mining can be done using data from media portals and consumer forums.
 Extracting and applying them to your business requires right tools and techniques.
-Finally this leads to an analytics approach, which caters to holistic view of the business.
+Finally, this leads to an analytics approach, which caters to a holistic view of the business.

 The insights resulting from Big Data can help enterprises surpass competitors and put them in a growth trajectory.
 The distinct competitive advantage of mining insights from the data available on the web includes better pricing strategy, robust demand estimation, solid reputation management, accurate product strategy and much more.
 At this time, smaller businesses can also leverage the benefits of web data by leveraging cloud-based platforms that can put them on the same ground as that of large enterprises.
 And they need not develop the resource intensive Big Data infrastructure on their own.
 One more advantage of the cloud-based data platforms is that, according to the growth of the business, companies can scale the usage of the platforms.
 PromptCloud’s web data extraction platform takes away the pain of managing and setting up Big Data infrastructure along with maintenance and talent cost.
 Big data acquired from the web can be leveraged to achieve numerous objectives of an organisation.
 Augmenting internal data with web data helps in creation of robust data assets and provides competitive advantage.
 At the same time, deployment of scalable and cloud-based web data extraction platform reduces the total cost of ownership.